himalalps/ics23-hw/hw4.md

 |  x70A3  | x70A4 |
 |  x70A4  | x3050 |

-1. Execution of the following three instructions results in R6 being loaded with a value.
-What is the value?
+1. After the execution of the following code, What is the value stored in `R6`?

 | Address |        Value        |
 | :-----: | :-----------------: |